-The ability to perform gas composition analysis quickly and at high accuracy using only a single silicon chip could go a long way toward development of more effective and energy-efficient, real-time industrial process control systems.
-If all goes as intended, such single-chip gas chromatography will be one of the technologies perfected under terms of a three-year, $10 million, federally co-funded project announced on Dec.
-4 by Honeywell International, Morris Township, N.J.
+If all goes as intended, such single-chip gas chromatography will be one of the technologies perfected under terms of a three-year, $10 million, federally co-funded project described last month by Honeywell International (www.honeywell.com), Morris Township, N.J.

 Six business units from Honeywell ACS have teamed up with Honeywell ACS Labs, and will work with nearly 20 other industrial partners on the project.
 Partners include end-user companies Alcoa, ChevronTexaco, Dow Chemical, DuPont and ExxonMobil.
 A variety of vendor companies will also participate, including Adcon, Ember, and Omnex, which will contribute wireless networking expertise.

 In announcing the project, Honeywell said the effort will aim to develop wireless and sensor technologies that can meet plant floor operational control challenges and help U.S. industry reduce operation costs by up to $1 billion annually.

 A major goal for the DOE-sponsored project is reduced energy consumption.
 Manufacturers in several industries currently face physical and technology barriers that limit the ability to effectively move and manage operations data throughout plant-floor environments, Honeywell said.
 As a result, they lack accurate real-time process information sufficient to control their processes, leading to sub-optimal or non-controlled processes and higher-than-necessary energy consumption.